Expression (architecture): Meaning

 In the widest sense, the concept of expression refers to the activity undertaken with a specific intention.
 However, what is the aim of expressing something will depend on the field in which the term is used.

-With this is mind, some authors emphasize the unconscious or spontaneous character of expression, while others emphasize its cognitive aspect.
+With this in mind, some authors emphasize the unconscious or spontaneous character of expression, while others emphasize its cognitive aspect.

 Expression can also be defined as part of the communication process which consists of two complementary components, expression (transmitted information) and impression (received information).